-It’s probably a really good thing that I don’t get to go to the mall very often because I am the type of person who requires a small search and rescue team to get me out of the candle store.
-I will literally stand and smell every single candle, and when I am done, start back at the beginning.
+It’s probably a really good thing that I don’t get to go to the mall very often because I used to be the type of person who required a small search and rescue team to get me out of the candle store.
+I would literally stand and smell every single candle back to back, and when I was done, start back at the beginning.
 So it is no stretch to say that the scent of essential oils is very appealing to me.

 Does the “smell test” pass the smell test?